What Is Constructive Possession of a Firearm in Wisconsin

 In Wisconsin, constructive possession cases demand careful consideration of the facts, as prosecutors are required to demonstrate both knowledge and control beyond a reasonable doubt.
 It can be challenging to tackle this without solid proof.
 In Milwaukee, judges and juries approach firearm cases with utmost seriousness, especially when they involve felons or individuals barred from gun possession.

-It is critical to remember that the burden of proof rests on the prosecution.
-Therefore, securing a skilled defense attorney who comprehensively understands these legal intricacies is necessary for presenting a strong defense.
+It is critical to remember that the prosecution has the burden of proof.
+Therefore, securing a skilled Milwaukee criminal defense lawyer who comprehensively understands these legal intricacies is necessary for presenting a strong defense.

 Get a Skilled Criminal Defense Attorney from Hart Powell, S.C. on Your Team

 Constructive possession of a firearm might sound like a legal technicality, but it’s a concept that can have life-changing consequences.
 Whether you’re a felon prohibited from owning guns or someone caught up in a misunderstanding, these charges are serious and require immediate attention.
 Don’t wait to get help.
-The weapons charges defense attorneys at Hart Powell, S.C. have the experience you need to build a strong defense.
+The weapons charge Milwaukee criminal defense lawyers at Hart Powell, S.C. have the experience you need to build a strong defense.
 Call (414) 271-9595 or visit us online today to discuss your case and protect your future.

 Written by Michael Hart & Craig Powell